patrick-crawford/WEB422-Backup/notes/2019/angular-socketio-intro.md

 - Declare a **getMessagesSub** to hold a reference to the subscription to **chatService.getMessages** (so that we can "unsubscribe" to it in the **ngOnDestroy** lifecycle method

-- Declare a "messages" property that will hold an array of Strings (the messages recieved from **chatService.getMessages**)
+- Declare a "messages" property that will hold an array of Strings (the messages received from **chatService.getMessages**)

 - Declare a "currentMessage" property that will hold the message that the user has entered (to be added to the chat).